danielnolan/danielnolan.github.com/_posts/2022-11-11-new-error-reporting-in-rails-7.md

 errors in your error reporting tool of choice.

 As of now both sentry and honeybadger both work with this on rails 7 and newer apps.
-It will be in the docs for the next release of rails also. https://edgeguides.rubyonrails.org/error_reporting.html
+It will be in the docs for the next release of rails also.
+Check out the [rails error reporting docs].

+[rails error reporting docs]: https://edgeguides.rubyonrails.org/error_reporting.html https://edgeguides.rubyonrails.org/error_reporting.html